IAMSHARADRAJ/C/README.md

 A REPOSITORY OWNED BY SHARAD RAJ SINGH MAURYA
 </h3>
 <p>
   Dedicated to the students of B.C.A. and the programming geeks,hope this will help you all in a better way.
+It contains all the basic as well as hard level programs for the practical as well as theory purpose.
 </p>